dylanlott/vedh/.planning/ROADMAP.md

 **Ticket waves**: wave 1 — ACT-004 and ACT-005 in parallel (independent; deps satisfied in Phase 1) → wave 2 — ACT-006
 **Open decisions to resolve here**: **OPEN-2 — RESOLVED outside its own option set (D-2.1):** guest rows live indefinitely, distinguished by an `is_guest` flag rather than reaped on a timer; the 24-hour token is unchanged and `expires_at` survives as an operator mark that gates minting a *new* token only (D-2.2). **OPEN-3 — RESOLVED (D-2.10/D-2.11):** desktop and tablet at a single ascending 768px breakpoint applied to the new activation components only; `/play` still works below it with a visible heads-up notice and no hard bounce.
 Both were settled in `/gsd-discuss-phase 2`; OPEN-3 returns in Phase 4 for ACT-011's board work, which inherits `app/src/styles/breakpoints.scss`.
-**Plans**: 6 plans in 5 waves
+**Plans**: 1/6 plans executed
 **UI hint**: yes
 Plans:

 **Wave 1**

-- [ ] 02-01-PLAN.md — Tracer: a logged-out visitor pastes a deck at `/play` and reaches a live board (guest columns migration pair, `guestSession` with kill switch + rate limit + curated MTG name generation, `/play` route and `QuickStartView.vue`, D-2.4's separate guest credential seam)
+- [x] 02-01-PLAN.md — Tracer: a logged-out visitor pastes a deck at `/play` and reaches a live board (guest columns migration pair, `guestSession` with kill switch + rate limit + curated MTG name generation, `/play` route and `QuickStartView.vue`, D-2.4's separate guest credential seam)

 **Wave 2** *(blocked on Wave 1)*